plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 The `1:1000` in the `plot` and `lines` commands is shorthand for `seq(1, 1000, 1)` (i.e., a sequence of values starting at 1, ending at 1000, with a step size of 1.
 Also, `d[,1]` means "the first column of `d`", `d[,2]` means "the second column of `d`", etc.

-Now plot a few Dirichlet distributions:
+:large_blue_diamond: Now plot a few Dirichlet distributions:

     > PlotDirichlet(1,1,1,1)
     > PlotDirichlet(10,10,10,10)